ratto/EDaemonWebServer/EDaemonWebServerTests/TESTS.md

 - `EDaemonWebServerTests.csproj` — authoritative list of packages, references, and project settings.
 - Test folders under `EDaemonWebServerTests/` — actual test implementations and examples of patterns used.

+## Notes about existing tests in this solution

+- Tests exercise repositories using an in-memory shared SQLite database (`file:memdb...` URI).
+The tests open and keep a connection alive while seeding schema and data to make the in-memory database available to repository instances.
+- Tests for services and controllers use Moq to mock dependencies where appropriate (see `SkillServiceTests` and `SkillControllerTests`).

 ## This document should be updated if the project's test runner, mocking library, coverage tooling, or test conventions change.

+## Code coverage report

+- Coverage tool: `coverlet.collector` producing Cobertura XML
+- Report file (latest run): `EDaemonWebServerTests/TestResults/ee186c24-b4f6-4513-b296-bd7a6304d399/coverage.cobertura.xml`
+- Summary (from the Cobertura report):
+  - Line coverage: 72.66% (202 of 278 lines covered)
+  - Branch coverage: 75.00% (54 of 72 branches covered)

+- The Cobertura XML includes per-class and per-file metrics for the `EDaemonWebServer` package.
+Convert to HTML using a Cobertura-to-HTML tool if a human-friendly report is required.